 We would love to tell you that this is not necessary and that you can travel around Mallorca, without limitations, by public transport.
 Our intention is to promote a responsible and sustainable model of tourism with the environment and local culture, distancing ourselves from the promotion of certain practices related to mass tourism, but we would be lying if we told you that Mallorca can easily be explored without a car.

-There are very good alternatives, such as the increasing practice of cyclotourism, but we understand that there are different requirements for each traveler, so if this plan doesn’t suit you and your idea is booking a hotel and getting to know all the corners of Mallorca at your own pace, you will need a motorbike or a car.
+There are very good alternatives, such as the growing practice of cycle touring, but we understand that there are different needs for each traveller, so if this plan does not suit you and your idea is to book a hotel and get to know all the corners of Mallorca at your own pace, you will need a motorbike or a car.

 Are you going to hire a car to get around the island?
 This interests you!